 Considering the information currently available, it is likely that the current estimate of 718 individuals in BCR 32, currently used by USFWS to estimate cumulative effects on golden eagles, is an underestimate.
-The USGS study estimates that there are 560 individuals (280 territorial pairs) within the Diablo Range (Wiens et al. 2015:13).
+The USGS study estimates that there are 560 individuals (280 territorial pairs (i.e., a breeding population of 560 individuals) within the Diablo Range (Wiens et al. 2015:13).
 The Diablo Range encompasses approximately 2% of the total size of BCR 32.
 While eagle density is likely to vary dramatically over the landscape within BCR 32, it is unlikely that variability is so high that 78% of the population occupies just 2% of BCR 32, with only 22% of the population scattered throughout the remaining 98% of the BCR.
 It is much more likely that BCR 32 carries more than 718 individuals.
 USFWS requires that analysis of cumulative effects on golden eagle populations consider the "local area population" (LAP).
 The LAP is calculated for golden eagles based on the number of eagles within 109 miles (the golden eagle natal dispersal distance) of a project site (U.S. Fish and Wildlife Service 2013).
 For the proposed Project, the LAP encompasses approximately 29,600 square miles (excluding the Pacific Ocean and San Francisco Bay).
 The entire Diablo Range subject to study by USGS is within the Sand Hill LAP for golden eagles, occupying approximately 7% of the Sand Hill LAP.
 Therefore, 7% of the LAP includes all 560 individuals.
-The remaining 93% of the Sand Hill LAP supports significant areas with suitable habitat (generally oak or pine woodlands in a grasslands matrix) in the Coast Ranges north of San Francisco Bay and significant areas of suitable habitat south of the Diablo Range that USGS did not survey.
+The remaining 93% of the Sand Hill LAP supports significant areas with suitable habitat (generally oak or pine woodlands in a grasslands matrix) in the Coast Ranges north of San Francisco Bay and significantsubstantial areas of suitable habitat south of the Diablo Range that USGS did not survey.
 Considering the available information, it is likely that the Sand Hill LAP comprises substantially more than 560 individuals.
-Conservatively assuming that the remaining 93% of the Sand Hill LAP supports only 50% of the density of eagles on average that the Diablo Range supports, then another 280 eagles may reside within the LAP, outside the Diablo Range.
-Thus, at least 840 individuals are likely to make up the Sand Hill LAP.
+Conservatively assumingFor example, if one were to conservatively assume that the remaining 93% of the Sand Hill LAP supports only 50% of the density of eagles on average that the Diablo Range supports, then another 280 eagles may reside within the LAP, outside the Diablo Range.
+ThusUnder this illustration, at least 840 individuals are likely to make up the sand Hill LAP.